 Washoe County assistance programs.

 Low income families and those in an emergency can get assistance.
-Find how to apply at churches, charities, and non-profits in Washoe County for housing help, such as grants for paying rent, mortgages, or a deposit.
-There is also job programs, free food or medical care, affordable and other resources available to struggling families in the Reno area.
+Find how to apply at churches, charities, and non-profits in Washoe County for housing help, such as grants for paying rent, mortgages, or a security deposit.
+There is also job programs, free food or medical care, school supplies, affordable dental cleanings and other resources available to struggling families in the Reno area.

 Organizations resources, and groups that offer help with bills and expenses.